Órfãos da Terra

-Órfãos da Terra (English: Orphans of a Nation) is a Brazilian telenovela produced and broadcast by TV Globo.
-It premiered on 2 April 2019, replacing Espelho da Vida, and ended on 27 September 2019, being replaced by Éramos Seis.
-Written by Duca Rachid and Thelma Guedes, with the collaboration of Dora Castellar, Aimar Labaki, Carolina Ziskind and Cristina Biscay; with direction of Pedro Peregrino, Bruno Safadi, Alexandre Macedo and Lúcio Tavares, general direction of André Câmara and artistic direction of Gustavo Fernandez.
+Órfãos da Terra (English: Orphans of a Nation) is a Brazilian telenovela produced and broadcast by TV Globo, from 2 April 2019 to 27 September 2019.
+The telenovela is written by Duca Rachid and Thelma Guedes, with Dora Castellar, Aimar Labaki, Carolina Ziskind and Cristina Biscay as co-writers.
+It is directed by André Câmara and Gustavo Fernandez, and co-directed by Pedro Peregrino, Bruno Safadi, Alexandre Macedo and Lúcio Tavares.

-It stars Julia Dalavia, Renato Góes, Alice Wegmann, Carmo Dalla Vecchia, Rodrigo Simas, Anajú Dorigon, Emanuelle Araújo and Kaysar Dadour in the main roles.
+It stars Julia Dalavia, Renato Góes, Alice Wegmann, Carmo Dalla Vecchia and Rodrigo Simas in the main roles.

+The telenovela addresses the refugee crisis around the world, and the displaced Lebanese Brazilians living in São Paulo since the 20th century.

+In 2020, the show won the International Emmy Award for Best Telenovela.

 Plot

 After being victims of a bombing in Syria, Missade (Ana Cecília Costa) and Elias (Marco Ricca) flee to Lebanon with their children, Khaled, a boy who was injured, and Laila (Julia Dalavia) - who agrees to marry a powerful sheikh, Aziz Abdallah (Herson Capri) in exchange for money to pay for his brother's treatment.
 However, when Khaled dies, Laila escapes to Brazil with her parents.
 After realizing this, the sheikh sends after her Jammil (Renato Góes), a man of his trust and fiancee of his daughter, Dalila Abdallah (Alice Wegmann).
 Inevitably Laila and Jammil fall in love and become fugitives.
 Aziz also decides to go to Brazil to make sure his marriage with Laila is fulfilled.
 Mysteriously, Aziz is murdered, to which his daughter, Dalila, goes to Brazil with a plan to get revenge on Jammil and Laila.